kantord/LibreLingo/docs/courses/skill.md

 # LibreLingo Documentation on Skill

 A **Skill** resides below a Module within the course structure.
-It's the lowest element in the course hierarchy you will edit directly.
-It contains the words and phrases to be taught to the user.
+It's the lowest element in the course hierarchy.
+It contains a set of words and phrases to be taught to the user.

 A skill is usually centered around a specific theme.
 This could be introducing a new grammar concept or just vocabulary to talk about a certain topic.

-The words and phrases that make up a skill are used to [automatically generate](#how-skills-generate-challenges) challenges (individual questions) the user will answer.
+The words and phrases that make up a skill are taught to the user using [automatically generated questions and tasks](#how-skills-are-taught-to-the-user).

-To get a better understanding, you can read the [course basics](README.md#basics).

 ---